Mtskheta: Monuments

-A mausoleum of rich woman from 1st century AD was recovered near Mtskheta train station.
+A mausoleum of a rich woman from 1st century AD was recovered near Mtskheta train station.
 The structure imitates a house with well-processed quadrats and a fronton.
 The roof was covered with tile.
 Among the findings inside the mausoleum was a small bronze statue of young man playing flute.

 Threats

 The Historical Monuments of Mtskheta were on UNESCO's List of World Heritage in Danger, citing "serious deterioration of the stonework and frescoes" as the main threat to the site's long-term preservation.
 They were removed from the list in 2016.